Business and cash flow management

 We surveyed over 800 small businesses to learn about what owners are looking for in banking services—then we developed a solution made just for you.
 Bluevine Business Checking is the only checking account built specifically for small businesses.
 There are no hidden/monthly fees or transaction limits, and you’ll get one of the most competitive APY rates around.
 Not to mention, you’ll be able to track and manage all your business transactions in one place.

-So why a line of credit over, say, a credit card?
-While these two financing options are similar, lines of credit tend to offer more flexibility and opportunity for small business owners.
+A line of credit can offer great flexibility and opportunity for small business owners.
 For example, here are some of the benefits your business can enjoy with a line of credit:

-• Credit limit: The actual credit amount tends to be higher for a line of credit than a credit card.
+• High credit limit: The available credit amount tends to be higher for a line of credit than a credit card.
+Your actual credit line will depend on a variety of factors, including your business’s creditworthiness.

-• Cash: Having a line of credit means having access to actual cash that you can deposit into your business checking account.
+• Access to cash: Having a line of credit means having access to actual cash that you can deposit into your business checking account.
 This can be especially helpful if you haven’t gone cashless in your business and need to make a cash payment to a vendor, for example.

 4. Pay bills on time